-- 3. Discipline and discharge; and - 4.
+- Discipline and discharge; and - 4.
 Any other term or condition of employment that does not require an appropriation from the Legislature to be given effect. - Sec.
-15. "Workplace relations unit" means a collection of employees that the Board has established as a workplace relations unit pursuant to section 25 of this act. - 39 unit pursuant to section 25 of this act.
-40 Sec.
-16. 1.
-The Legislature hereby finds and declares that 41 there is a great need to: - (a) Promote orderly and constructive relations between the State and its employees; and - (b) Increase the efficiency of State Government.
+16. "Workplace relations unit" means a collection of employees that the Commission has established as a workplace relations unit pursuant to section 27 of this act. - Sec.

-- 2. It is therefore within the public interest that the Legislature enact provisions: - (a) Granting certain state employees the right to associate with others in organizing and choosing representatives for the purpose of discussing workplace relations; - (b) Requiring the State to recognize, negotiate and discuss workplace relations with employee organizations that represent state employees and to enter into written agreements evidencing the result of discussions of workplace relations; and - (c) Establishing standards and procedures that protect the rights of state employees, the Executive Department and the people of the State. - Sec.
 17. 1.
+The Legislature hereby finds and declares that there is a great need to: - (a) Promote orderly and constructive relations between the State and its employees; and - (b) Increase the efficiency of State Government. - It is therefore within the public interest that the Legislature enact - (a) Granting certain state employees the right to associate with others in organizing and choosing representatives for the purpose of discussing workplace relations; - (b) Requiring the State to recognize, negotiate and discuss workplace relations with employee organizations that represent state employees and to enter into written agreements evidencing the result of discussions of workplace relations; and - (c) Establishing standards and procedures that protect the rights of state employees, the Executive Department and the people of the State.

-The Board may make rules governing: - (a) Proceedings before it;
+Sec.
+18. 1.
+The Commission may adopt rules governing:

-- (b) Procedures for fact-finding; - (c) The recognition of exclusive representatives; - (d) The establishment of workplace relations units; and - (e) Such other matters as are necessary for the Board to carry out its duties pursuant to this chapter. - 2.
-The Board may hear and determine any complaint arising out of the interpretation of, or performance under, the provisions of this chapter by the Executive Department, an employee or an exclusive representative.
-The Board shall conduct a hearing within 90 days after it decides to hear a complaint.
-The Board, after a hearing, if it finds that the complaint has merit, may order any person to refrain from the action complained of or to restore to the party aggrieved any benefit of which he has been deprived by that action.
-The Board shall issue its decision within 120 days after the hearing on the complaint is completed. - 3.
-Any party aggrieved by the failure of any person to obey an order of the Board issued pursuant to subsection 2, or the Board at the request of such a party, may apply to a court of competent jurisdiction for a prohibitory or mandatory injunction to enforce the order. - 4.
-The Board may not consider any complaint or appeal filed more than 6 months after the occurrence which is the subject of the complaint or appeal. - 5.
-The Board may decide without a hearing a contested matter: - (a) In which all of the legal issues have been previously decided by the Board, if it adopts its previous decision or decisions as precedent; or - (b) Upon agreement of all the parties. - 6.
-The Board may award reasonable costs, which may include attorney's fees, to the prevailing party.
+- (a) Proceedings before the Commission pursuant to this chapter; - (b) Procedures for fact-finding; - (c) The recognition of exclusive representatives; - (d) The establishment of workplace relations units; and - (e) Such other matters as are necessary for the Commission to carry out its duties pursuant to this chapter. - The Commission may hear and determine any complaint arising out of the interpretation of, or performance under, the provisions of this chapter by the Executive Department, an employee or an exclusive representative.
+The Commission shall conduct a hearing within 90 days after it decides to hear a complaint.
+If the Commission finds, after a hearing, that the complaint has merit, the Commission may order any person to refrain from the action complained of or to restore to the party aggrieved any benefit of which he has been deprived by that action.
+The Commission shall issue its decision within 120 days after the hearing on the complaint is completed. - 3.
+Any party aggrieved by the failure of any person to obey an order of the Commission issued pursuant to subsection 2, or the Commission at the request of such a party, may apply to a court of competent jurisdiction for a prohibitory or mandatory injunction to enforce the order. - 4.
+The Commission may not consider any complaint or appeal filed more than 6 months after the occurrence which is the subject of the complaint or appeal. - 5.
+The Commission may decide without a hearing a contested matter:

+- (a) In which all of the legal issues have been previously decided by the Commission, if it adopts its previous decision or decisions as precedent; or - (b) Upon agreement of all the parties.

+6. The Commission may award reasonable costs, which may include attorney's fees, to the prevailing party.